 If you don’t want to completely turn off sounds and notifications for all your apps, you can do the next best thing.
 Push notifications are those that show up at the top of your screen no matter what you’re doing on your phone at the moment.
 While they are undoubtedly useful, you probably don’t need a reminder that someone liked your elevator selfie on Instagram as you’re browsing your daily work email.

 You can control your push notifications within your phone’s preferences or within individual apps.
-You can turn off all push notifications or leave on just the ones which you find most important.
+You can disable all push notifications or just the ones you find most important.

 Clean up your home screen

 Humans are creatures of habit.
-In fact, research says that anywhere from 40 to 95% of our behavior is comprised of habits, which means that for about a half of our lives, we’re running on autopilot, which includes our phone use.
+In fact, research says that anywhere from 40 to 95% of our behavior comprises habits, which means that for about a half of our lives, we’re running on autopilot, which includes our phone use.
 Luckily, you can use this knowledge to your advantage.

 Although a bit dated (from 2013), this study done by LG shows some disheartening data.

 First, juggle your phone icons.
-If your thumb is used to finding Snapchat in the same lower right corner every time, it will instinctively go there every time you unlock your phone.
+If your thumb is used to finding Snapchat in the same lower-right corner every time, it will instinctively go there every time you unlock your phone.
 More importantly, make your home screen go blank.
-If your most used apps are right there as the screen is unlocked, the apps are less than a second away and you’ll start them even if you don’t intend on using them.
+If your most-used apps are right there as the screen is unlocked, the apps are less than a second away and you’ll start them even if you don’t intend on using them.
 On the other hand, if you put the Twitter app on the third page of your apps, you’ll have to tap and scroll a few times to intentionally open it.
-While it may sound trivial, over time it can significantly reduce your time spent on the phone.
+While it may appear insignificant, it can significantly reduce your time spent on the phone over time.

 Kick your phone out of the bed

-As we’ve mentioned, many people check their phones even during their sleep – whether they’re awaken by a notification or not.
+As we’ve mentioned, many people check their phones even during their sleep, whether they’re awakened by a notification or not.
 Needless to say, this habit is anything but good, since it’s been scientifically proven that cell phone and tablet use in bed negatively affects the length and quality of sleep.
-In fact, the research has found that people who used phones before bed knowingly went to sleep later, realizing they have just a few hours of shuteye ahead of them.
+In fact, research has found that people who use phones before bed knowingly go to sleep later, realizing they have just a few hours of shuteye ahead of them.